tenant counseling

 Staff & Board

 Meet Our Staff The Economic Action staff is a team of passionate advocates, committed to securing economic rights and equity for all.
 We work together to meet the needs of our Maryland communities through our diverse perspectives and skill-sets.
 We take great pride in providing immediate services to our Maryland community members in need while simultaneously fighting for systemic change policies that heal the system for good.
-Marceline White Jennifer Bevan-Dangel Francine Hyman Carol Ott Jamila Blake LaToya McKay Emily Fader ...
+Marceline White Jennifer Bevan-Dangel Francine Mitchell Carol Ott Jamila Blake LaToya McKay Meet ...

 Fair Housing

-Fair Housing Economic Action's Fair Housing program works to root out discrimination in housing and assist Maryland residents with resolving housing discrimination complaints.
+Fair Housing Economic Action's Fair Housing work roots out discrimination in housing and assist Maryland residents with resolving housing discrimination complaints.
 To do this... we educate individuals and organizations about housing rights. we work to resolve housing discrimination complaints. we advocate on behalf of individuals and communities facing current and historic discrimination. we educate housing providers about their responsibilities.
 You can download a list of State, Federal, and local protected classes here, along with our program flyer and information on Maryland's HOME Act and Disability Rights.
-If you're looking for our Maryland landlord-tenant fact sheets, ...
+New for 2026!Download our new Guide to Fair Housing for ...

 Tenant Advocacy